djnikola/christmas/README.md

 ```
 This will execute all tests and provide an output.

+## Simplifications

+Instead of user input the program will print all shapes in all sizes.

 ## Issues

-It seems there is an error in the request for star shape.
+It seems there is an error in the request for the large Star shape.
 The first three lines of small Star start as:
 ```
     +